Venezuela Probably Won't Like This

 That's already evident in this second season of Jack Ryan.
 Although he's pitched as a desk jockey, working as an aide to a senator this season, very quickly (as in the first episode) Jack is thrown into the field and has to play super-spy action-star again.
 And the desk is basically gone for the next seven episodes because Ryan has to be at the forefront of everything.

 The only person as walled off as Ryan is the villain, Reyes.
 And there's really no other way to describe him.
 First season gave us Mouda bin Suleman (Ali Suliman), a leader of a radical Islamic group who still managed to come across as a human being.
-He had a backstory would could related to and while we, the audience, could never get on board with his tactics, there was a certain level of respect for his reasons.
-Reyes, by comparison, is a scenery-chewing, mustache twirlling villain with no humanity and absolutely no relateable backstory.
-He's never given any flashbacks to show why he is the way he is, and there's no depth to his writing or performance.
-Which, really, makes him a perfect mirror for Ryan since our titular charcter doesn't show much depth or emotion either.
+He had a back-story would could related to and while we, the audience, could never get on board with his tactics, there was a certain level of respect for his reasons.
+Reyes, by comparison, is a scenery-chewing, mustache twirling villain with no humanity and absolutely no relatable back-story He's never given any flashbacks to show why he is the way he is, and there's no depth to his writing or performance.
+Which, really, makes him a perfect mirror for Ryan since our titular character doesn't show much depth or emotion either.

 It's a really weird thing for the series to do, to take an actor known for playing the happy, smiling, funny guy and turn him into this cold slab of spy-muscle.
 Why the producers decided this was the direction to take the character I won't know but it renders him into the least interesting aspect of his own series.
 I cared when Greer got into trouble, I looked forward to the times when November was on screen, and I even enjoyed the asides about Bonalde and her upstart campaign to take down Snidely Whiplash.
 The one character I truly never could enjoy this time around, though, was Jack Ryan.
 It's his show and I would have been perfectly happy with it focusing on anyone else.